martin861101/Ai-BookCreator/README.md

 ## 📖 About

-This project uses Google's **Gemini 2.5 Flash** model to automatically generate an entire Python programming book titled:
+This project uses Google's **Gemini 2.5 Flash** model to automatically generate an entire ebook by providing the System a single title & description.

 > **Building Blocks: Guide To Python, One Pie At A Time**

-Each chapter uses baking metaphors to make Python approachable and fun—from basic variables (ingredients) to object-oriented programming (layered pies).

----
+Takes 10 minutes to write a 24 chapter book and then generates a cover using AI text to image based on the book title or story.

 ## 🚀 Features